prefix-dev/rattler-build/docs/recipe_file.md

 The build number should be incremented for new builds of the same version.
 The number defaults to `0`.
 The build string cannot contain "-".
-The string defaults to the default boa build string plus the build number.
+The string defaults to the default rattler-build build string plus the build number.

 ```yaml
 build: